kk-src/azure-postgresql-mcp/README.md

 A [Model Context Protocol (MCP)](https://modelcontextprotocol.io/introduction) Server that let’s your AI models talk to data hosted in Azure Database for PostgreSQL according to the MCP standard!

-By utilizing this server, you can effortlessly connect any AI application that supports MCP to your PostgreSQL flexible server (using either PostgreSQL or Microsoft Entra authentication methods), enabling you to provide your business data as meaningful context in a standardized and secure manner.
+By utilizing this server, you can effortlessly connect any AI application that supports MCP to your PostgreSQL flexible server (using either PostgreSQL password-based authentication or Microsoft Entra authentication methods), enabling you to provide your business data as meaningful context in a standardized and secure manner.

 This server exposes the following tools, which can be invoked by MCP Clients in your AI agents, AI applications or tools like Claude Desktop and Visual Studio Code: